 Hello, I am André Nogueira, a Visiting Scientists and Instructor at the Harvard T.H.
 Chan School of Public Health, and a Ph.D. candidate, researcher, and adjunct faculty at the IIT-Institute of Design.
 My work sits at the intersection between design, innovation and sustainability, because I am truly discomforted with the current stage of how power dynamics are leading to injustice- not only between humans, but also between humans and the environment.
 While the amount of ideological discourses in sustainability is substantially increasing, the same cannot be said of the required pragmatic actions to promote large scale, systemic change.
-As such, I became interested in reducing this knowledge gap by exploring alternative decision-making processes that can lead us to more equitable and sustainable futures.
+As such, I became interested in reducing this knowledge gap by exploring alternative choice-making processes that can lead us to more equitable and sustainable futures.

 Currently, I am involved in projects related to public health, food systems, brownfield redevelopment, and collaborative practices for local circular economy in Chicago.
 Given my current positions, all of these projects are being done not only in the pursuit of creating impact towards equity and sustainability, but also to advance the field of design.
-This means building new knowledge, including tools, methods and frameworks capable of dealing with systemic transitions, in which multiple interventions are designed to intentionally change the behavior of systems towards more desirable ones.
+This means building new knowledge, including tools, methods and frameworks capable of dealing with systemic transitions, in which multiple interventions are designed to intentionally change the behavior of individual parts, as well as the system as a whole towards more desirable ones.
 While there are multiple ways to achieve such goals, I have found in stocks and flows of resources a solid, credible method for approaching systems behaviors.